Didacna baeri

 Didacna baeri is a brackish-water bivalve mollusc of the family Cardiidae, the cockles.
-It has a broadly-oval or oval-triangular, rather thick, whitish or cream shell, up to 40–50 mm in length, with flattened and often brown ribs.
+It has a broadly-oval or oval-triangular, thick, whitish or cream shell, up to 40–50 mm in length, with flattened brown ribs.
 The species is endemic to the Caspian Sea.
-It lives in the middle and southern parts of the lake at depths from 0 to 50–60 m (0 to 160–200 ft) and does not occur in desalinated areas.
+It lives in the middle and southern parts of the sea at depths from 0 to 60 m (0 to 200 ft) and does not occur in desalinated areas.
 It is named after Baltic German scientist Karl Ernst von Baer.

 Description

-Didacna baeri has a broadly-oval or oval-triangular, rather thick, convex shell, with a weakly or moderately protruding umbo, 23–35 flattened radial ribs, which are often brown, and a distinct smooth posterior ridge.
+Didacna baeri has a broadly-oval or oval-triangular, thick, convex shell, with a weakly or moderately protruding umbo, 23–35 flattened radial ribs, which are often brown, and a distinct smooth posterior ridge.
 The shell length is up to 40–50 mm.
 The external coloration is whitish or cream, with thin pale yellowish green periostracum.
 The interior is white, often with a brown stain on the posterior margin.
+The hinge consists of one or two cardinal teeth in the right valve and one cardinal tooth in the left valve.
+The juveniles have weakly developed lateral teeth.

-Differences from similar species
+Similar species

-Didacna eichwaldi has a more protruding umbo and a sharp posterior ridge in juvenile individuals (sharp on the umbo in adults).
+Didacna eichwaldi has a more protruding umbo and a sharp posterior ridge in juveniles (sharp only around the umbo in adults).

 Didacna longipes has a more equilateral, slightly thicker shell, with a sharper posterior ridge.

 Several fossil species are similar to D. baeri.
 Didacna surachanica usually has a lower and wider umbo.
-Didacna subcatillus differs by a less convex shell with a higher apical angle of the umbo.
-The shell of Didacna ovatocrassa is, on average, less elongated and less convex.
+Didacna subcatillus differs by a less inflated shell with a higher apical angle of the umbo.
+The shell of Didacna ovatocrassa is typically less elongated and less convex.

 Distribution and ecology

 Didacna baeri is endemic to the Caspian Sea.
-It lives in the middle and southern parts of the lake at depths from 0 to 50 m (0 to 160 ft), rarely down to 60 m.
+It lives in the middle and southern parts of the sea at depths from 0 to 50 m (0 to 160 ft), rarely down to 60 m.
 The species does not occur in desalinated areas.

-The amphipod crustacean Cardiophilus baeri was first discovered in the mantle cavity of D. baeri.
+The mantle cavity of D. baeri can be inhabited by the amphipod crustacean Cardiophilus baeri.

 Fossil record

-Didacna baeri is widespread in the Holocene (Neocaspian) deposits on the coasts of the middle and southern parts of the Caspian Sea and rarely occurs in the Late Pleistocene (Upper Khvalynian) beds of the western coast of the lake.
+Didacna baeri is widespread in the Holocene (Neocaspian) deposits on the coasts of the middle and southern parts of the Caspian Sea and rarely occurs in the Late Pleistocene (Upper Khvalynian) beds of its western coast.
 Nevesskaja (2007) hypothesized that the species descended from the Late Pleistocene (Lower Khvalynian) D. subcatillus.